About Kamal Patel

 Kamal Patel is the co-founder of Examine.com, the Internet’s largest database of nutrition and supplement research.
-He’s a published nutrition researcher, with specific interests ranging from vitamin D to the gut microbiome to the impact of diet on chronic pain.

 Two questions weigh heavily on Kamal’s mind.
 First, given the thousands of important studies published each year, how can the average person keep up, while still focusing on what’s most important for themselves?
 Second, how do all the various aspects of diet and health fit together, given the complexity of nutrition science all the way from the micro level (nutritional biochemistry) to the macro level (nutritional epidemiology)?